by Dr. Lawrence Wilson and friends

-2. A willingness to be intense.
-Psychodrama is fast-moving and quite intense.
+2. A willingness to be somewhat intense.
+Psychodrama is fast-moving and can be quite intense.
 It is not for everyone!
 Some clients and therapists love participating in it.
 Others do not feel comfortable doing this type of therapy.

 3. Personnel.
 You can do psychodrama yourself with the help of a husband or wife, for example.
-If don’t professionally, it requires a team - a technical director who is usually a licensed psychotherapist, actors, and technical staff to help set up the scenes.
+If done professionally, it requires a team - a technical director who is usually a psychotherapist, actors, and technical staff to help set up the scenes.

 Some groups also employ two monitors, a man and a woman, to watch all the acting carefully.
 This is more important if some clothing will be removed during a scene.

 4. A suitable location.
 This can be simply a room, or a more elaborate location.

 5. Props.
 These are needed to make the scene(s) realistic.
 They may include weapons, furniture, specific clothing, or other objects.